-Hospitalists face liability risks as the inpatient’s attending physician, covering physician, consultant, and co-manager.
+Hospitalists face liability risks based on their role as an inpatient’s attending physician, covering physician, consultant, and/or co-manager.
 Two common problem areas are confusion regarding the hospitalist’s role in the patient care continuum and miscommunication during the different phases of inpatient care, especially during handoffs.
-The following tips can help hospitalists reduce their liability risks.
+The following tips can help hospitalists reduce liability risks.

 First, make sure that you, your group, and the hospital all agree on your job description and privileges.
-Explain your role to the patient and family.
-For example, are you covering for the attending physician or are you serving as the attending?
-Clarify your role with the other care providers to avoid confusion among the healthcare team regarding specific components of a patient’s care.
+Explain the hospitalist’s role to the patient and family.
+For example, are you covering for the attending physician or serving as the attending physician?
+Who will coordinate care with specialists?
+Clarify your role with the other care providers to avoid confusion among the healthcare team regarding the specific components of a patient’s care.

-Standardized communication tools, such as SBAR (Situation Background Assessment Recommendation), help to effectively manage communication between providers.
-At a minimum, communicate the patient’s diagnosis, current condition, recent changes in condition or treatment, and anticipated changes.
+Standardized communication tools, such as the SBAR format (Situation, Background, Assessment, Recommendation) help effectively manage communication between providers.
+At a minimum, communicate the patient’s diagnosis, current condition, recent changes in condition or treatment, and any anticipated changes.
 Check with the hospital to find out which communication tools or protocols it uses.

 Checklists can be helpful in obtaining basic yet vital patient information from either the patient or the primary care provider.
 Find out the patient’s code status, current medical status, preferences, medications, testing (completed, pending, and planned), and any new diagnosis that may be necessary for you to effectively manage his or her care.

-Use the following guidance to organize your communications during handoffs:
+Use the following questions to organize handoff communications: